Eloy Jiménez Player Props: White Sox vs. Cubs

-The Chicago White Sox, including Eloy Jimenez (hitting .314 in his past 10 games, with a double, a home run, two walks and two RBI), take on starter Kyle Hendricks and the Chicago Cubs at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Chicago White Sox, including Eloy Jimenez (.405 on-base percentage in past 10 games, 80 points above season-long percentage), take on starting pitcher Marcus Stroman and the Chicago Cubs at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-In his last game, he hit a home run while going 2-for-5 against the Twins.
+He racked up two hits (going 2-for-3 with a double) in his last appearance against the Cubs.

 Eloy Jiménez Game Info & Props vs. the Cubs